DT1456/AH-RushHour-DJS/README.md

 #### **iTerm2 -> imgcat:**

 To install iTerm2 on your Mac you can go to the website "https://iterm2.com" and dowload the terminal from there.
 Then you can open the terminal as an app on your laptop.
-When you open the app the left corner in the taskbar says "iTerm2", click on that.
+When you open the app the left corner in the taskbar says "iTerm2", click on this.
 A menu pops up and then you need to click "Install Shell Integration".
 After installing this imgcat will be installed automatically.
 Imgcat does not work immediatly, you need to close down the iTerm2 terminal and open it up again, then it will work.

 To use this terminal as a command line argument when starting the game you need to add "-i" to your command: